 Vessels may transmit short data messages in RAC slots as long as the vessel adheres to the selection interval and short data message transmission limits while inside the control station service area.
 When vessels are not inside a control station service area, then the default selection interval and short data message transmission limits apply.

-To minimize transmissions to ships outside communications range, short data message transmission limit applies.
-Sending short data messages to other ships shall not use more than 2 slots over a duration of 1 minute.

 Random access channel scheme

 When a message is scheduled for immediate RAC transmission, then all transmission candidate slots must be gathered over the selection interval.
 The default selection interval is 150 slots, but may be set via a control station.
 Only slots with slot function set as RAC may be considered as candidate slots.
 As an AIS transceiver forms part of the VDES system, the AIS transmission schedules must also be considered.
 AIS will always have priority over VDE transmissions.